ambiorix-web/ambiorix/docs/guide/errors.md

 ## Global

-One can specify the default response when an error occurs across the entire application.
+One can specify the handler to use when an error occurs anywhere in the application.

 ```r
 app$error <- function(req, res){